dashingsoft/pyarmor/docs/how-to/ci.rst

 .. important::

-   In CI/CD pipeline, each run will send license and docker information to Pyarmor License Server, excessive requests or requests beyond normal usage may be rejected by Pyarmor License Server
+   In CI/CD pipeline, each run will send license and docker information to Pyarmor License Server, excessive requests or requests beyond normal usage may be rejected by Pyarmor License Server.
+Generally do not exceed any of these rate limits:

+   - 1 run per second
+   - 100 runs per hour
+   - 1,000 runs per day
+   - 10,000 runs per month

    It's not allowed to install Pyarmor in your customer's docker image